Cycle Scotland - The Alladale Challenge

-The Alladale Challenge is a 3-day cycling adventure that explores the central Scottish Highlands from the Cromarty Firth on the East coast to the town of Ullapool in the West.
+The Alladale Challenge is a 4-day, 100 miles cycling adventure that explores the central Scottish Highlands from the Cromarty Firth on the East coast to the town of Ullapool in the West.

 The ride takes us through wild and rugged landscapes; from ancient forests and remote hill lochs to glacial valleys and stunning coastal firths.